Year 6

 Welcome to Year 6!

-A huge welcome to the class of 2023!
-Welcome back to normality, whole class lessons and seeing all of your classmates.
-We still need to be Covid-aware and follow certain hygiene rules and procedures; myself and Mrs Presant (AKA The Dream Team!) are looking forward to a fabulous year: exploring the globe from the frozen North to the deserts of Africa; from the Ancient Benins to the most up to date techniques in forensic science and crime fighting.
+A huge welcome to the class of 2026!
+Welcome back to school for your final year with me, Mrs Satterley and Mrs Stephenson (AKA The Dream Team!) to guide you every step of the way.
+We are looking forward to a fabulous year: exploring the globe from the local area in Victorian times to the through the war years and to the future.
+We will cover Biology, Chemistry and physical science.
 Fitting in Rhos Y Gwaliau, performances and those little things called SATs along the way.

 Our Topic Web for this year looks like this: